MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     :target: {static}/images/blog/0008/diagramC-ACES.jpg
     :alt: Color-picking process as a diagram.

-    Using the ACES 1.2 config
+    Using the ACES 1.2 config (the end-result could be even more broken if we were using another view_transform)

 .. note-warning::